cherdt/ansible-icinga2/README.md

 # ansible-icinga2
-Ansible role to install Icinga 2.x
+Ansible role to install Icinga 2.x with:

-Note that this is currently a work-in-progress.
+* Apache BasicAuth with an AuthUserFile
+* MySQL backend

 # Playbook to help install Icinga 2.x on CentOS 7

 Why?
-Because it's a pain to install but maybe you just want to take it for a test drive.
+Because Icinga2 + Icingaweb2 is a pain to install and configure.
+If you just want to take it for a no-hassles test drive, this is good starting point.

 ## Assumptions